-Cassoobhoy received an MD/MPH joint degree scholarship from the Emory University Medical School and the Rollins School of Public Health.
-Her MPH focus was in health policy and management.
-Arefa went on to complete a primary care internal medicine residency at Emory University.
+Cassoobhoy is a board-certified internal medicine doctor.
+She graduated summa cum laude with a Bachelor of Science in medical anthropology.
+She received an MD/MPH joint degree scholarship from the Emory University Medical School and the Rollins School of Public Health.
+Cassoobhoy went on to complete a primary care internal medicine residency at Emory University.

 After residency, Cassoobhoy joined the Emory Clinic, based in midtown Atlanta.
 She then transferred to the outpatient clinics at the Veterans Affairs Medical Center in Decatur, GA.
 Now, she continues to see patients at the VA Women’s Wellness clinic.